Welcome to the new KerryDougherty.com. Fresh content most weekdays, and best of all: it's free.

 That doesn't make me a bad person.
 It does, however, make me an unprepared person.

-Those of us who live along the coast know - or ought to - that these capricious cyclones can strengthen, weaken, blow out to sea or head right at you without much notice.
+Those of us who have lived along the coast for decades know - or ought to - that these capricious cyclones can strengthen, weaken, blow out to sea or head right at you without much notice.

 One minute you're safe.
-Then the next thing you know, CNN's Anderson Cooper is clinging to a light pole in front of your house.
+The next, The Weather Channel’s Jim Cantore is clinging to a light pole in front of your house.

 "This is amazing.
-Totally unexpected, Wolf," he's shrieking into the camera.
-"They said it was a minimal storm, but now this.
+Totally unexpected," he's shrieking into the camera.
+"They said it was a minimal storm that was going far inland, but now this.”

 "What's even worse," he hollers as a gust of wind lifts him in the air: "I've been told that people on this street used all their batteries and ate all their emergency food months ago.
 Hard to believe, isn't it?"